databricks/terraform-provider-databricks/docs/resources/cluster.md

 ### (Legacy) High-Concurrency clusters

--> **Note** This is a legacy cluster type, not related to the real serverless compute!
+-> **Note** This is a legacy cluster type, not related to the real serverless compute.
+See [Clusters UI changes and cluster access modes](https://docs.databricks.com/archive/compute/cluster-ui-preview.html#legacy) for information on what access mode to use when creating new clusters.

 To create High-Concurrency cluster, following settings should be provided: